auth0/docs/articles/compliance/gdpr/features-aiding-compliance/protect-user-data.md

 ## Encrypt user profile information

-You can encrypt user information before you save them in the user profile.
-You can use any encryption mechanism you'd like prior to storing data in the metadata fields, or you can use the built-in [rules](/rules) template **Encrypt sensitive data in the user profile** to implement this functionality (there is also a **Decrypt sensitive data from the user profile** template).
+You can encrypt user information before you save it in the user profile.
+You can use any encryption mechanism you like prior to storing data in the metadata fields, or you can use the built-in [rules](/rules) template **Encrypt sensitive data in the user profile** to implement this functionality.

+To decrypt your data, you can use the **Decrypt sensitive data from the user profile** built-in [rules](/rules) template.

 ## Enable brute-force protection

 You can enable the brute-force protection shield in order to stop malicious attempts to access your application.

-Every time Auth0 detects 10 failed login attempts, into a single account, from the same IP:
+Every time Auth0 detects 10 failed login attempts into a single account from the same IP, we will:

-- we can send an email to the affected user, and
+- Send a notification email to the user
-- block the suspicious IP address
+- Block the suspicious IP address

-You can enable brute-force protection , configure which actions you want to take, and customize the blocked account email, using the dashboard.
+You can enable brute-force protection, configure which actions you want to take, and customize the blocked account email using the Dashboard.

 For more information and configuration steps, see [Brute Force Protection](/anomaly-detection#brute-force-protection).